xinlin-z/autopass/README.md

 relatively large timeout
 value to keep you from waiting like forever.

-Password can also be exported to `AUTOPASS` environment variable.
+Password can also be taken from `AUTOPASS` environment variable.
+But the password specified by `-p` has priority.

 ``` shell
 $ export AUTOPASS='passwd'